pedromig/master-thesis/docs/notes.md

-Incremental bound -> property testing
+Incremental Bound -> property testing

 A `superset` of these algorithms.
 It is evident `its not so evident`.